-There are 232 IPv4 addresses, so it’s unlikely that “they” find your device, isn’t it?
-In fact, it is very likely that your IP camera is already cataloged somewhere.
+There are 4.3 billion IPv4 addresses, so it’s unlikely that “they” find your device, isn’t it?
+It is very likely that your IP camera is already cataloged somewhere.
 Thousands of bots scan the internet around the clock for devices like insecure IP cameras.
-There are actually search engines that allow everybody to search for such devices.
+There are search engines that allow everybody to search for such devices.

 censys.io shows 826 IP cameras in the Czech Republic.
-Since we know the IP address, it is easy to scan for additional information (e.g. by using nmap).
+Since we know the IP address, it is easy to scan for additional information (e.g., using nmap).

-censys.io is only one of many search engines or websites which provide initial information.
+censys.io is only one of many search engines or websites that provide initial information.
 Attackers don’t have to guess your IP address for hours.
-They can just use a search engine.
+They can use a search engine.

 By the way, you can search for many other devices:

-Hopefully, you see that finding your devices is really easy.
+Hopefully, you see that finding your devices is easy.